Hans Faber

 The dyke-system Pingjumer Gulden Halsband 'Pingjum golden necklace' is a so-called binnenringdijk, meaning a dyke-system in the shape of a ring or collar, located more inland.
 It has a total length of circa 13.5 kilometers.
 Pingjum is the main terp village that is surrounded by the Gulden Halsband.
 Other (former) terp settlements within the Gulden Halsband are: Pingjumerrijge, Lutke Pingjum, Westingastate, Wattingastate, Meinsma and a former terp settlement of which the name has not been preserved (Van Rooij 2015).

 The dyke-system developed between the tenth and twelfth centuries.
 Indeed, roughly the time of the legend of Ocke Hel.
-Primarily, dykes were built for protecting against flooding of the (former) sea inlet the Marne.
-Sea inlet the Marne was connected with sea channel ‘t Flie which later became the Zuiderzee 'southern sea' (and today is lake IJsselmeer).
+Primarily, dykes were built for protecting against flooding of the (former) sea inlet Marne.
+Sea inlet Marne was connected with sea channel Vlie which later became the Zuiderzee ('southern sea'), and today is Lake IJsselmeer.

 The Pingjumer Gulden Halsband is one of the oldest circular dyke-systems in the Netherlands, and hence of the world.
-The oldest attestation of the name Gulden Halsband ‘golden necklace’ is from 1682.
+The oldest attestation of the name Gulden Halsband (‘golden necklace’) is from 1682.
 Amazingly, it kept its protective function well into the nineteenth century.
-During the catastrophic February Flood of 1825, much of province Friesland was submerged.
-But not Pingjum and surroundings!
-The Gulden Halsband withstood the wild sea after almost a millennium and kept the enclosed land within dry.
-It kept the Gate of Hell shut.
+During the catastrophic February Flood of 1825, much of the province of Friesland was submerged.
+But not Pingjum and surroundings.
+The Gulden Halsband withstood the wild sea after almost a millennium and kept the enclosed land within dry!
+It kept the Gate of Hell shut, so to speak.
 It hold the doors; Hodor.
-Only in 1892, it was decided that the Pingjumer Gulden Halsband no longer was part of the country’s sea defense.
+Only in 1892, it was decided that the Pingjumer Gulden Halsband no longer was part of the country’s sea defence.
 Big dykes immediately adjacent the sea had taken over its heavy responsibility for good, and the Gulden Halsband could finally retire.

 From around 2006, the villagers of Arum, Kimswerd, Pingjum, Witmarsum and Zurich started initiatives to preserve the Gulden Halsband.
-Some farmers already had levelled some parts of the dyke to create more land.
+Some farmers already had levelled parts of the dyke-system to create more agricultural land.
 The villagers did so with great success.
 In 2019, the Gulden Halsband was listed as regional monument by the municipality Súdwest Fryslân.
-So, no more levelling.
+So, no more levelling by farmers.
 Through the years, biodiversity is increasing too.

 Part of creating more public and administrative awareness of the unique cultural relevance of the Gulden Halsband, was to establish a hiking path along the dyke-system.
-It is beautiful circular walk! and made part of long-distance trail Nederlands Kustpad part 3.
-Sleep in pension annex tavern De Gouden Leeuw 'the golden lion', a former tram station, in the village of Arum and start walking from there in the morning.
+It is a beautiful circular walk, and made part of the long-distance trail Nederlands Kustpad part 3.
+Sleep in pension annex tavern De Gouden Leeuw ('the golden lion'), a former tram station, in the village of Arum and start walking from there in the morning.
 And also take with you that the soil you will be walking on is considered almost holy ground for the Mennonites; a worldwide Anabaptist church community who's founding father Menno Simons (1496-1561) came from the village of Witmarsum (Hielkema 1995).

 animation of the Pingjumer Gulden Halsband